 Decision-makers don’t avoid this work because they’re lazy.
 (Do you know any lazy-but-effective organization leaders?
 I don’t.)
 They avoid it for a host of other reasons that include being seriously swamped with other tasks, and not knowing how to begin.

 Answering these questions and planning a strategy makes all the tactical steps that follow easier and more effective.
-You only have to do it once every few years.
-And what you gain in confidence about your marketing efforts — and what you gain in results — is a huge benefit.
+What you gain in confidence about your marketing efforts — and what you gain in results — is a huge benefit.
 Pro tip: Having an experienced guide on this journey is incredibly helpful.

 It’s more exciting

 Nerds plan.
 Action-heroes jump in with superpowers blazing.
 Who wouldn’t rather be James Bond than the engineers who designed his gadgets?

 Unfortunately, there’s a fundamental problem with action heroes: they’re reactive, not pro-active.
 Being able to jump in and take decisive action is valuable and necessary during a crisis.
-But if it’s your day-to-day operating method, it’s exhausting, unproductive, and it keeps your team from finishing projects with more value and staying power.
+But if it’s your day-to-day operating method, putting tactics ahead of strategy is exhausting, unproductive, and keeps your team from finishing projects with more value and staying power.
 Reactive businesses are always chasing their competitors.
 Pro-active businesses become market leaders and make competitors chase them.

 Worse, while it’s an adrenaline rush to think that you pulled out all the stops at the last minute and made something happen, that momentary success isn’t likely to translate into progress that meets your larger goals.
 Batman rushes in to defeat every colorfully-outfitted criminal who descends on his town, and yet Gotham City is still a magnet for supervillains.
-Eisenhower would have busted Batman down to Private years ago, and replaced Commissioner Gordon with someone who knows the difference between strategy and tactics, and the value of taking time to plan.
+Eisenhower would have busted Batman down to Private years ago, and replaced Commissioner Gordon with someone who knows how to make the most of resources while leveraging their team’s skills and strengths for maximum results.

 It masquerades as opportunity.